EngOmarAhmedIOS/PracticeSwift/README.md

 # PracticeiOS
-this repo includes many problems ad there solution that will help you practice Swift.
+This repo includes 10 problems and there solution that will help you practice Swift, for beginners.